microsoft/fast/sites/website/src/docs/design-systems/fast-frame.md

 provider.accentPalette = palette;
 ```

-#### Background color
+### Background color
 This is the contextual color that the recipe uses to determine what color it is rendering on.
 The foreground, outline, and divider recipes will use this color to ensure that the color created is accessible and meets contrast requirements.
 In fill recipes, it is sometimes used as the starting location in the appropriate palette to begin resolution.

 See [backgroundColor](api/fast-components.fastdesignsystemprovider.backgroundcolor.md) for more details.

-#### Offsets
+### Offsets / Deltas
-Some recipes also leverage offset values, typically for *states* (rest, hovered, active, selected).
-These offsets are used to retrieve a color at the sum of the offset and some reference index (usually the index of the rest color or the background color in the palette).
+If you look at the properties of the [`FASTDesignSystem`](/docs/api/fast-components.fastdesignsystem), you'll notice a number of "Delta" properties.
+These are used by color recipes to *shift* the colors derived from recipes by index of the palette.
+You can adjust these values to fine-tune each individual color recipe.

 ### Color recipes
+Color recipes are algorithmic colors generated relative to a context.
+Recipes can be thought of and used as named colors, however they are more than simple variables; they are generated values where the value of the Recipe will change depending on the context in which it is generated.
+The primary inputs to any color recipe are [Palettes](/docs/design-systems/fast-frame#palettes), [the background color](/docs/design-systems/fast-frame#background-color), and [offsets / deltas](/docs/design-systems/fast-frame#offsets-deltas), which come from the nearest ancestor `<fast-design-system-provider>`.

-#### Using color recipes
+#### Using Color Recipes

-First, ensure the UI element has a *FASTDesignSystemProvider* ancestor element - this element will *resolve* the recipe for a component within it that declares a dependency on the recipe.
+First, ensure the UI element has a [`FASTDesignSystemProvider`](/docs/api/fast-components.fastdesignsystemprovider) ancestor element - this element will *resolve* the recipe for a component within it that declares a dependency on the recipe.

 ```html
 <fast-design-system-provider use-defaults>